Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/configure-control-type.md

 ![Action Properties](Images/ActionProperties.png)

 The Control Type setting allows you to select the type of control expected by the action.
-This limits the types of controls shown when setting up bindings in the UI and also limits which controls can be bound interactively to the action.
-This makes it simpler to select appropriate controls when setting up bindings.
+This limits the types of [composite bindings](composite-bindings.md) and [control types](control-types) shown when setting up bindings in the UI, and also limits which controls can be bound interactively to the action.
+This makes it simpler to select appropriate options when setting up bindings.

 For example, if you select **2D axis** as the control type, only those types of controls that can supply a 2D vector as value are available as options for the binding control path, such as a thumb stick or Dpad.